 Appliances: $4,000

 American Home Shield provides the least add-ons with only six options.
-Based on our research, most providers offer at least eight.
-Youโ€™ll pay $10.00 monthly to add roof-leak coverage to your plan.
+Other providers in this review, such as First American Home Warranty and AFC Home Warranty, offer 12 or more options.
+You’ll pay $10.00 monthly to add roof-leak coverage to your ShieldSilver or ShieldGold plan.
 Additional add-on selections include the following items:

 • Electronics protection plan

-• Pools and built-in spa equipmentย ย
+• Pools and built-in spa equipment

 • Septic pumps